semanticdata/obsidian-pomodoro/README.md

-# 🌟 Status Bar Pomodoro for Obsidian (Pomobar?
-Name is a work in progress)
+# 🌟 Obsidian PomoBar

-A minimalist Pomodoro timer that lives in your Obsidian status bar.
+A minimalist Pomodoro timer that lives in your [Obsidian](https://obsidian.md) status bar.
 Focus on your work while keeping track of time with this unobtrusive timer.

 While learning to make Obsidian plugins, I thought it would be a good idea to make a Pomodoro timer that lives in the status bar.
 I use one all the time!

 ## ✨ Features